Lyrenhex/ENG1-Project-Part2/snapshots.md

 ### 28-01-2022

-We forgot to do the gantt chart last week, here is the updated gantt chart:
+we are now just finishing up the last bit of documentation

 ![gantt chart for 28_01_2022](/img/g_28_1_22.png))